 Theater of Marcellus

-Piranesi plays with the viewer's sense of reality by representing the monument from an impossible perspective, which allows him to provide as much information as possible about the site - its history and potential places of interest for visitors.
-For example, viewers can see a dome on the right, labelled with a number 2, corresponding to the renown Baroque church, Santa Maria in Campitelli.
-However, the dome would be impossible to see from this vantage point.
-Similarly, the history of the theatre is made visible by exposing all the levels of the building, both ancient and modern.
-Taking up the entire mid-ground with its imposing facade, Piranesi alters the perspective such that the grandeur of the ancient monument is revealed.
-Through various etching techniques, Piranesi distinguishes the ancient “solemnity” [“carattere di gravità”] of the building from its contemporary environment (Roman Antiquities, Vol. IV, fig. XXXV).
-The neat and shallow rectilinear lines of the eighteenth-century buildings are in sharp contrast to the blunt and curvilinear marks that render the worn and rough-hewn quality of the stones of the ancient theatre.
+Piranesi represents the theater from an impossible perspective that emphasizes the grandeur of the ancient monument and allows him to provide as much information as possible about the present-day site in his numbered caption.
+The dome on the right (2) belongs to the renowned Baroque church, Santa Maria in Campitelli, but it would be impossible to see from the vantage point this image adopts.
+Similarly, the history of the theatre is made visible by exposing the ancient and modern levels of the building.
+Through various etching techniques, Piranesi distinguishes what he notes in another image as the ancient “carattere di gravità” of the building from its contemporary environment.
+The neat and shallow rectilinear lines of the eighteenth-century buildings are in sharp contrast to the blunt and curvilinear marks that render the worn and rough-hewn quality of the ancient theater’s stones.
 Columns are effaced and the cornice is broken mid-course, yet the robust and massive stones of the theatre are rendered in greater relief and shadow.
-The seemingly immutable and everlasting nature of Roman buildings sharply contrasts with continuous changes that characterize the modern urban landscape.
+As a result, the seemingly everlasting nature of Roman buildings sharply contrasts with continuous changes that characterize the modern urban landscape.